mautrix/docs/bridges/python/telegram/relay-bot.md

-invite - Invite a Matrix user to the portal room. portal - Create the portal if it does not exist and get the join info. id - Get the prefixed ID of the chat that can be used with `!tg bridge` and `!tg filter` in Matrix mxban - Ban a Matrix relaybot user.
-Must reply to a relaybot message. mxkick - Kick a Matrix relaybot user.
+invite - Invite a Matrix user to the portal room. portal - Create the portal if it does not exist and get the join info. id - Get the prefixed ID of the chat that can be used with `!tg bridge` and `!tg filter` in Matrix mxban - Ban a relayed Matrix user.
+Must reply to a relaybot message. mxkick - Kick a relayed Matrix user.
 Must reply to a relaybot message.
 ```